comp-tox-jhu/CompToxLab/docs/omics/transcriptomics/bulk_rna_seq/06_differential_expression.md

 ## Enrichment Analysis

 Our most significant DEGs often represent some biological change.
-We can better understand the biology behind our gene list by first filtering by some significance threshold (usually an adjusted p-value of 0.05, however given how subsampled our data is we are setting a p-value cutoff of .2)
+We can better understand the biology behind our gene list by first filtering by some significance threshold (usually an adjusted p-value of 0.05, however given how subsampled our data is we are setting a p-value cutoff of .2) and then running an overrepresentation test on genes that are associated with some gene ontology term.
+Here we use clusterProfiler to perform gene ontology enrichment!

 ```R
 # --- ClusterProfiler Enrichment -----------------------------------------------